italrr/canvas/README.md

 # canvas

-# What is it?

-`cv` is an esoteric dynamic/pseudo-functional programming language designed with simplicity and hackability in mind.
-It's heavily inspired by C++ and Javascript, with a very small touch of LISP.
+`cv` is an esoteric dynamic, pseudo-functional, programming language designed with expressiveness and hackability in mind.
+It's heavily inspired by JavaScript, LISP with a little bit of Python.

 Short summary: